harvester/docs/docs/upload-image.md

 :::

 ![](/img/v1.2/upload-image.png)

 </TabItem>
 <TabItem value="api" label="API">

-To import a virtual machine image from a URL via the API, create a `VirtualMachineImage` object
+To import a virtual machine image from a repository using the API, create a `VirtualMachineImage` object.
+You must specify a URL that can be accessed from the cluster.

+Example:

 ```yaml
 apiVersion: harvesterhci.io/v1beta1